Mini Cart 0

 Why Are There No Apple Stores in Africa?

-As surprising as it may seem, “Apple doesn’t have any official store in Africa, they only have Apple-authorised stores which provide sales and service services,” Nishat Fatima, an Apple consultant, told Bounce.
+As surprising as it may seem, “Apple doesn’t have any official store in Africa, they only have Apple-authorised stores which provide sales and service services,” says Nishat Fatima, an Apple consultant who spoke to Bounce.

 Nishat provided a list of iStores — a private Apple device reselling company — but even these are predominantly located in South Africa.